 A statement detailing the strengths of the nominated article as an outstanding contribution to general psychology.

-Nomination letters and supporting materials should be submitted to Sarah Friedman.
+Nomination letters and supporting materials should be submitted to Sarah L. Friedman.

 Janet Shibley Hyde, Rebecca S. Bigler, Daphna Joel, Charlotte Chucky Tate, and Sari M. van Anders, "The future of sex and gender in psychology: Five challenges to the gender binary."
 American Psychologist, 2019, 74(2), 171-193.